-- By Road: As with most major European cities, much of Berlin's city center is designated as pedestrians only.
+- By Road: As with most major European cities, much of Berlin's city center is designated as pedestrian only.
 If driving is a must, park on the city's outskirts and use public transit, or do your homework and find a location offering valet services.

-- Parking: Limited on-site public parking is available for 80 vehicles.
+- Parking: Limited on-site public parking is available.

-Given its central location, Charlottenburg Palace is close to many of the capital's most popular tourist attractions.
-Two of the closest are right across the street: the Brohan Museum with its rich collections of art nouveau and art deco works, and the Berggruen Museum with its many fine pieces of modern art by the likes of Picasso.
+Given its central location, Charlottenburg Palace is close to many of Berlin's most popular tourist attractions.
+Two of the closest are right across the street: the Brohan Museum, with its rich collections of Art Nouveau and Art Deco works, and the Berggruen Museum, with its many fine pieces of modern art by the likes of Picasso.

 About a seven-minute drive from Charlottenburg Palace is the Berlin Olympic Stadium built in 1934-36 for the 1936 Summer Olympics.
 Today, the stadium hosts music concerts, football matches, and other important sports events.

 Charlottenburg Palace is also close to the world-famous Kurfürstendamm (known to locals simply as Ku'dam), Berlin's most popular shopping street and promenade.
 It's a popular spot to visit for its department stores, specialty shops, elegant boutiques, and numerous hotels, restaurants, and cafés - many with terraces and winter gardens - along with its cinemas and theaters attract large numbers of people in search of entertainment and fun.